 Framing (and composition)

-Previously we talked about the “rule of thirds” and this is a great alternative to shooting the subject in the centre of the frame.
+The “rule of thirds” is a great alternative to shooting the subject in the centre of the frame.
 Look out for distractions in the background, and move around till you have found the most pleasing framing.
 Work with the subject to try different positions, and see which works best.

 Capture the subject’s character, emotion, or a moment in time and you’ll have captured something great, or even true to who the person is, be they serious or silly.
 It’s important to enjoy photography, and if you can have fun while doing it, then this can make for some great portrait photography.